Phone: (213) 895-0224 Email: email@example.com

 — Hosted Successful Annual Telethon and Joined Medical Mission to Armenia and Artsakh —

-Maria, whose official “day job” is serving as Managing Partner and Chief Financial Officer at Cordoba Corporation, has spent her spare time leading the Armenia Fund USA on two of its annual initiatives.
+Maria, whose official “day job” is serving as Managing Partner at Cordoba Corporation, has spent her spare time leading the Armenia Fund USA on two of its annual initiatives.
 These include the Armenia Fund’s International Telethon, which she hosted on Thanksgiving Day, and the Armenia Fund’s recent Medical Mission to Armenia.

 Both of these initiatives focused on infrastructure, which Maria knows well from her experience at Cordoba Corporation, a nationally recognized engineering, program and construction management firm specializing in the development of transportation, education, energy, and water infrastructure in California.
 For over 30 years Maria has dedicated her career to building Cordoba Corporation into one of the nation’s top specialty services firms.
 Honed through her experience overseeing several water infrastructure projects at Cordoba Corporation and her past service as member of the Los Angeles Regional Water Quality Control Board, Maria is a water policy expert in California.
 She often serves on water policy panels and as guest lecturer at universities discussing water quality and supply issues, with a focus on stormwater capture, water reuse and recycling strategies, and identification of local water sources.